openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * New Response Types `vp_token` and `id_token vp_token` are defined to request Verifiable Credentials to be returned in the Authorization Response (standalone or along with an OpenID Connect ID Token [@!OpenID.Core]).
 See (#response) for more details.
 * A new OAuth 2.0 Response Mode `direct_post` is defined to support the cross-device flow.
 See (#response_mode_post) for more detials.
 * The [@!DIF.PresentationExchange] `format` parameter is used throughout the protocol in order to enable customization according to the specific needs of a particular Credential format.
 Examples in (#alternative_credential_formats) are given for credential formats as specified in [@VC_DATA], [@ISO.18013-5], and [@Hyperledger.Indy].
-* A new `client_id_format` Authorization Request parameter is used to enable deployments to implement various ways of trust management between Client and AS beyond the scope of [@!RFC6749].
+* A new `client_id_format` Authorization Request parameter is defined to enable deployments to implement various ways of trust management between Verifier and Wallet beyond the scope of [@!RFC6749].

 Presentation of Credentials using OpenID for Verifiable Presentations can be combined with the user authentication using [@SIOPv2], and the issuance of OAuth 2.0 Access Tokens.